 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Compare custom bike insurance
+Compare custom motorcycle insurance

 While every specially made bike needs insurance to be street legal, you might want to protect yourself from paying for all your mods out of pocket if you’re in an accident.
 Helpful coverage to consider: